Hypoxia and oxidant stress with cerebrovascular failure and effective ways to correct them

 Place of publication:

-Cerebrovascular diseases (CVP) are one of the most common causes of the development of cognitive impairment.
-The occurrence of CVP is associated with the main factors of cardiovascular risk, leading to the development of hypoxia, oxidative stress, mitochondrial and endothelial dysfunction and, ultimately, apoptosis, the formation of degenerative changes in the brain.
-The most important mechanisms for the development of CVP are hypoxia and oxidative stress, which indicates the need to use agents with antihyplance and antioxidant activity.
-Such drugs include Mexidol (ethylmethylhydroxypyridine succinate).
-Mexol directly affects the pathogenetic factors of the formation of ischemic-hypoxic brain damage, and has high clinical efficiency in the treatment of various forms of CVP.
+Cerebrovascular diseases (CVD) are one of the most common causes of cognitive impairment.
+The development of CVD is associated with key cardiovascular risk factors, leading to hypoxia, oxidative stress, mitochondrial and endothelial dysfunction, and ultimately apoptosis, leading to degenerative changes in the brain.
+Hypoxia and oxidative stress are key mechanisms in the development of CVD, necessitating the use of agents with antihypoxic and antioxidant activity.
+Mexidol (ethylmethylhydroxypyridine succinate) is one such agent.
+Mexidol directly impacts the pathogenetic factors that contribute to ischemic-hypoxic brain injury and is highly clinically effective in the treatment of various forms of CVD.

-Key words: chronic cerebrovascular failure, hypoxia, oxidative stress, vascular cognitive disorders, endothelial dysfunction, Mexidol.
+Key words: chronic cerebrovascular insufficiency, hypoxia, oxidative stress, vascular cognitive impairment, endothelial dysfunction, mexidol.

 Actual